mg3994/ZoomCar-backend/README.md

 # <span style="color:red"> Tech Stack Used: </span>

-We have used EJS, CSS, Advance JavaScript, Paytm Payment API, Google API and Express MongoDb Atlas realtime storage for building this Project.
+We have used EJS, CSS, Advance JavaScript, Paytm Payment API, Google API, Express, NPM packages, MongoDb Atlas realtime storage for building this Project.
 We also used tools like GitHub for collaboration of our project, Slack & Zoom as means of a communication channel.

 # <span style="color:red"> Details of Tech stack used: </span>

 <b>EJS:</b>

-we have used ejs in this unit.
+We have used Embedded JavaScript Template (ejs) for frontend to communicate with Backend.

  <b>CSS:</b>